Rescue Success Stories

 Cleo, Homer, Marge, Bart, Lisa, Maggie, Krusty, Patty and Selma

 Cleo was surrendered to Vernonia Cat Rescue while she was in the middle of giving birth to 8 kittens.
 During labor, one kitten was stuck backwards in the birth canal and required assistance being born.
 Another kitten needed help to start breathing.
 If Chelsea Howley of Vernonia Cat Rescue had not been there, Cleo and her kittens might not have survived.
-All nine cats were fostered by several Vernonia Cat Rescue foster families (including two that required bottle feeding) until they could be fixed, vaccinated and adopted to new homes.
+All nine cats were fostered by several Vernonia Cat Rescue foster families (including two that required bottle feeding) until they could be fixed, vaccinated and adopted to new homes through the Oregon Humane Society.

 Sammy